pyamg/pyamg-examples/linear_elasticity/readme.md

 grid).
 Three near null space modes are fed to the `smoothed_aggregation_solver()` (relating to rotation and two types of translation).
 Smoothed aggregation and root node are ideal for this problem and the results are apparent.
-Very low operator complexities and the convergence is quick, whether you choose the root node or smoothed aggregation solver.
+Very low operator complexities are observed and the convergence is quick, whether you choose the root node or smoothed aggregation solver.

 Using